dampsoft/vscode-banditcpp-test-adapter/README.md

 ![Installs](https://vsmarketplacebadge.apphb.com/installs-short/dampsoft.vscode-banditcpp-test-adapter.svg)](https://marketplace.visualstudio.com/items?itemName=dampsoft.vscode-banditcpp-test-adapter)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-Run your Bandit-C++ tests using the
-[Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer).
+Run your C++ Unit Tests written with the [Bandit](https://banditcpp.github.io/bandit)-Framework using the [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer).

 ## Features

-- Shows a Test Explorer in the Test view in VS Code's sidebar with all detected tests and suites and their state
+- Shows a Test Explorer in VS Code's sidebar with all detected tests and suites and their state.
-- Shows a failed test's log when the test is selected in the explorer
+- Opens a failed test's log when it is selected in the Test Explorer.
 - Tests or groups of tests can be marked with auto run.
-They will be triggered automatically after test files have changed.
+They will be triggered automatically after watched test files have changed.

 ## Requirements

-You only need to configure your compiled test executables with the `banditTestExplorer.testsuites` property in VS Code's settings (see below)
+You only need to configure your compiled test executables with the `banditTestExplorer.testsuites` property in VS Code's settings (see below).

 ## Progress Visualization